dhuppenkothen/data-visualization-tutorial/_episodes/03-accessibility.md

 of this guide, can be found on the [Storytelling with Data blog][accessblog].
 A lot of great advice for designing for different types of accessibility in one handy locations are these [posters][ukhoposters] created by the UK Home Office.
+There are many discussions about accessibility in design happening under the hashtag [a11y][a11ytwitter].
+Regularly inform yourself about best practices, because as technology changes, these best practices might change, too!

 ### Individuals with Low Vision and Screen Readers